gulhameed361/TRF-Solver/README.md

 # Running
 - A sample grey box optimisation setup is included in RunFile.py file between lines 269 and 311.
 - Additional problems (used in the manuscript) are provided in ProblemSet.py file and can be copied into RunFile.py file.
-- While optimising, the solver will display progress and results on Spyder's console.
+- While optimising, the solver will display progress and results on Spyder's console via logger.
 - The iteration-wise solution (text file) will also be saved in the working directory.

 Have feedback or questions?
 Please email: gulhameed361@gmail.com.